RRZE-HPC/DisCostiC-Sim/README.md

 `InfiniBand_WaitIO_intercluster`          |       Communication across clusters for WaitIO MPI library and InfiniBand interconnect
-`InfiniBand_WaitIO_internode`          |       Communication across nodes for WaitIO MPI library and InfiniBand interconnect `InfiniBand_WaitIO_interchip`          |       Communication across chips for WaitIO MPI library and InfiniBand interconnect `InfiniBand_WaitIO_intrachip`          |       Communication inside chip for WaitIO MPI library and InfiniBand interconnect `Tofu-D_WaitIO_internode`          |       Communication across nodes for WaitIO MPI library and Tofu-D interconnect `Tofu-D_WaitIO_interchip`          |       Communication across chips for WaitIO MPI library and Tofu-D interconnect `Tofu-D_WaitIO_intrachip`          |       Communication inside chip for WaitIO MPI library and Tofu-D interconnect `InfiniBand_IntelMPI_internode`          |       Communication across nodes for Intel MPI library and InfiniBand interconnect `InfiniBand_IntelMPI_interchip`          |       Communication across chips for Intel MPI library and InfiniBand interconnect `InfiniBand_IntelMPI_intrachip`          |       Communication inside chip for Intel MPI library and InfiniBand interconnect `OmniPath_IntelMPI_internode`          |       Communication across nodes for Intel MPI library and Omni-Path interconnect `OmniPath_IntelMPI_interchip`          |       Communication across chips for Intel MPI library and Omni-Path interconnect `OmniPath_IntelMPI_intrachip`          |       Communication inside chip for Intel MPI library and Omni-Path interconnect
+`InfiniBand_WaitIO_internode`          |       Communication across nodes for WaitIO MPI library and InfiniBand interconnect `InfiniBand_WaitIO_interchip`          |       Communication across chips for WaitIO MPI library and InfiniBand interconnect `InfiniBand_WaitIO_intrachip`          |       Communication inside the chip for WaitIO MPI library and InfiniBand interconnect
+`Tofu-D_WaitIO_internode`          |       Communication across nodes for WaitIO MPI library and Tofu-D interconnect `Tofu-D_WaitIO_interchip`          |       Communication across chips for WaitIO MPI library and Tofu-D interconnect `Tofu-D_WaitIO_intrachip`          |       Communication inside the chip for WaitIO MPI library and Tofu-D interconnect `InfiniBand_IntelMPI_internode`          |       Communication across nodes for Intel MPI library and InfiniBand interconnect `InfiniBand_IntelMPI_interchip`          |       Communication across chips for Intel MPI library and InfiniBand interconnect `InfiniBand_IntelMPI_intrachip`          |       Communication inside the chip for Intel MPI library and InfiniBand interconnect
+`OmniPath_IntelMPI_internode`          |       Communication across nodes for Intel MPI library and Omni-Path interconnect `OmniPath_IntelMPI_interchip`          |       Communication across chips for Intel MPI library and Omni-Path interconnect `OmniPath_IntelMPI_intrachip`          |       Communication inside the chip for Intel MPI library and Omni-Path interconnect

 <a name="node"></a>
 🔌 **Node model**:thought_balloon:

-The machine files in YAML format and the selection of compiler settings and the performance model of computation are included in the node model.
+The machine files in YAML format, the selection of compiler settings and the performance model of computation are included in the node model.

 Metadata information                  | Description
 --------------------- | -------------